MikuSnow/BetonQuest./Events-List.md

 **Name**: give

-**Desc**: Gives player items, exactly as /give command.
-Support custom names, lore and enchantments.
+**Desc**: Gives player a predefined item.

-**Instruction**: Defining instruction string is the same as in Item condition.
+**Instruction**: First argument is item's name (defined in items.yml) and second is `amount:` followed by an integer.

-**Example**: `give type:EMERALD amount:120 lore:Beton;reward name:Money`
+**Example**: `give emerald amount:120`

 Take Items
 ---------------

 **Name**: take

 **Desc**: Removes items from player’s inventory.
-It should be used with proper condition.
-Beware using this in conversations on selecting an option, as the player can drop items before selecting the option and pickup them after the event fires.
+Don't use it with player options in conversations, the player can drop items before selecting the option and pickup them after the event fires.
 Always validate it on NPC’s reaction!

 **Instruction**: Defining instruction string is the same as in give event.

-**Example**: `take type:EMERALD amount:120 lore:Beton;reward name:Money`
+**Example**: `take emerald amount:120`

 Potion Effect
 ---------------